bitrise-io/devcenter/_articles/en/getting-started/connecting-to-services/connecting-to-an-apple-service-with-step-inputs.md

 This way connection is restricted to the given Step where you set up authentication.

-Please note that you can only add one type of authentication into the Step, either the API key one or the Apple ID one.
-In either case, make sure the Bitrise Apple Developer Connection input is set to `off`, otherwise the Step will go with the configured authentication method found in Apple Service connection (unless you decide to remove the connection on the Teams tab).
+{% include message_box.html type="important" title="Either API key or Apple ID authentication in Step inputs" content="Please note that you can only add one type of authentication into the Step, either the API key one or the Apple ID one.
+In either case, make sure the **Bitrise Apple Developer Connection** input is set to `off`, otherwise the Step will go with the configured authentication method found in **Apple Service connection** (unless you decide to remove the connection on the **Teams** tab)."%}

 ### Authenticating with API key

 1. Add the Step to your Workflow.
 2. Upload the API key to the **GENERIC FILE STORAGE** section of the **Code Signing** page.
-3. Set the **Bitrise Apple Developer** **Connection** input to off.
+3. Set the **Bitrise Apple Developer** **Connection** input to `off`.
 4. Set the **Issuer ID** as a secret Environment Variable in the respective field of the Step.
 5. Configure the **API Key path** and **API Issuer** inputs.
 6. Save your changes and run a new build.